cisco/mindmeld/source/userguide/entity_resolver.rst

 Access & train an entity resolver as standalone component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accessing entity resolvers and training them indepenedent of the :mod:`nlp` pipeline is sometimes required, for example, to evaluate performances of different resolvers on your dataset(s).
+Accessing entity resolvers and training them indepenedent of the :mod:`nlp` pipeline is sometimes required, for example, to evaluate their performances on your dataset(s).
 When you are ready to begin experimenting, import `EntityResolverFactory` as follows:

 .. code-block:: python

+   from mindmeld import configure_logs; configure_logs()
    from mindmeld.components import EntityResolverFactory er = EntityResolverFactory.create_resolver(app_path='food_ordering', entity_type='dish')
    er